aave/aip/content/aips/AIP-wstETH.md

 **Market risk**

 Despite that stETH token is still quite novel and there is no such vast historical data compared to ETH, stETH holds the ETH peg 1:1 (at the latest crypto drop peg dropped to 0.995 only).
 The stETH:ETH pair is [the biggest pool](https://curve.fi/steth) on Curve with over $1.44b in liquidity.
-You need to trade 175000 ETH to stETH or vice versa (more than $200m) to move the price 2%.
+You need to trade more than 250000 ETH to stETH or vice versa (around  $500m) to move the price 2%.
 The reason for that is that the pool is incentivized.
 There are CRV rewards and LDO rewards that people who are providing liquidity for a stETH:ETH pool can receive by staking their LP shares in the Curve gauge.
-Lido is incentivizing the pool by monthly governance decisions: e.g. this month 0.375% of total LDO supply, which amounts to $9m or over 3500 ETH at the time of writing, [was allocated](https://research.lido.fi/t/curve-proposal-continue-ldo-reward-initiative-with-3-750-000-ldo-0-375/602) to the gauge.
+Lido is incentivizing the pool by monthly governance decisions: e.g. this month 0.375% of total LDO supply, which amounts to $5,5m or over 2800 ETH at the time of writing, [was allocated](https://research.lido.fi/t/curve-proposal-continue-ldo-reward-initiative-with-3-750-000-ldo/687) to the gauge.

 **Staking risks**